You can change the language you and visitors see in Squarespace.

 Change your site language

 Your site language is the built-in text that visitors see.
 Change your site’s language in Language and Region Settings.
 Only some templates are supported.

 - From the Home Menu, click Settings, then click Language & Region.

 - Under the map, click the Language drop-down menu.

 - Select a language for your site.

 - Depending when your site was created, you may also see a Localize website toggle.
 If you do, switch it to on.

 - Click Save at the top of the panel.

 - You’ll see all built-in text on your site in the language you selected.

-Changing your site language will change all built-in text.
+Changing your site language will only change built-in text.
 This setting doesn’t translate text you add yourself, like Text Blocks, page/post titles, categories, or tags.

 - Only templates in the Brine family support non-English languages.
 If you’re not using a Brine family template, you can switch to one.

 - To show content in multiple languages, visit Creating a multilingual site.